 A. baumannii stocks were diluted to 107 and incubated with serum, DMEM and DMEM+0.6% FBS in the first row of wells for 10-15 min at 37°C. In this time lyophilized rabbit complement was reconstituted with 0.5ml cold sterile MilliQ® water and 0.5ml DMEM and filter sterilized using a 33mm millex GV 0.22μm filter unit (Millipore) and 1ml syringe (BD).
 Complement was added to samples designated '+ complement' and DMEM was added to samples designated '- complement'.
 Samples were gently mixed by tapping the corner of the plate and incubated at 37°C for 1 hour.
 Next, 40μl of sterile PBS was added to each well bringing the volume to 100μl and diluting bacteria further to 106/ml.
-In the next 4 rows 90μl of PBS was added to the wells and 10-fold serial dilutions were plated on TSB plates for bacteriology and incubated overnight at 37°C. Colonies were counted and CFU/ml were calculated for each sample to determine if A. baumannii was susceptible to complement and whether whole A. baumannii anti-serum activity was complement dependent.
+In the next 4 rows 90μl of PBS was added to the wells and 10-fold serial dilutions were performed to dilute bacteria even further.
+Then, 50μl of the 103 and 104 dilutions were plated on TSB plates for bacteriology and incubated overnight at 37°C. Colonies were counted and CFU/ml were calculated for each sample to determine if A. baumannii was susceptible to complement and whether whole A. baumannii anti-serum activity was complement dependent.